fireattack/FixCue/README.md

 ## Installation

 Either
-* Download the whole folder Build with Visual Studio 2010+.
+* Download the whole folder and build with Visual Studio 2010+.
 When using (or debugging), put the maps to the same folder of the executable.
-* Download from Releases.
+* Download the newest version from [Releases](https://github.com/fireattack/FixCue/releases).